mantielero/occt.nim/README.md

 1. Using the library.
 This will help to detect issues.
 This is about populating the `examples` folder.
 2. Improving the usability.
 Some examples on how to improve the usability can be found in [src/lib/foundation/gp.nim](https://github.com/mantielero/occt.nim/blob/main/src/lib/foundation/gp.nimsrc/lib/foundation/gp.nim) or [src/lib/foundation/iter.nim](https://github.com/mantielero/occt.nim/blob/main/src/lib/foundation/iter.nim).
 3. Adding easier API's like CadQuery or RepliCAD are proposing.
 An example is [src/lib/sketcher/sketcher2d.nim](https://github.com/mantielero/occt.nim/blob/main/src/lib/sketcher/sketcher2d.nim).
 With that API you can do things like [examples/api/sketcher2d_01.nim](https://github.com/mantielero/occt.nim/blob/main/examples/api/sketcher2d_01.nim).
+4. [OCCTUtils](https://github.com/ulikoehler/OCCUtils): seems interesting as well.
+It could serve as inspiration also.
+See also https://techoverflow.net/category/opencascade/
+5. If you wanna add a new package, [here](https://github.com/mantielero/occt.nim/tree/main/src/wrapper/breptools) you can find some instructions.
+It is pretty straightforward.

+# License
+I don't know much about licenses (any advise is wellcomed).
+My code is BSD, but you need to fulfill whatever [OpenCascade license requires](https://dev.opencascade.org/resources/licensing) which is: GNU Lesser General Public License (LGPL) version 2.1.